ywaki-econ/ywaki-econ.github.io/_pages/cv.md

 Honors and Awards
 ======
+* 2017 Distinguished Teaching Awards (for Medium Undergraduate), School of Economics, the University of Queensland.
 * 2015, Distinguished Teaching Awards (for Medium Undergraduate and Small Undergraduate), School of Economics, the University of Queensland.
 * 2005-2007, Japan-IMF Scholarship for Advanced Studies.